nebari-dev/nebari-docs/docs/docs/faq.md

 You may find that the pods hosting your environment get full over time, prompting you to clear them out.
 To delete old builds of your environment on conda-store, click the "delete" button in the conda-store UI.

-## How do I access a GPU on Nebari?
+## Why doesn't my code recognize the GPU(s) on Nebari?

 First be sure you have chosen [a server with a GPU][selecting a profile].
-Then be sure your environment includes a GPU-specific version of either PyTorch or TensorFlow, i.e. `pytorch-gpu` or `tensorflow-gpu`.  `tensorflow>=2` includes both CPU and GPU capabilities, but if you still have trouble, try removing `tensorflow` from your environment and adding `tensorflow-gpu` instead.
+Then be sure your environment includes a GPU-specific version of either PyTorch or TensorFlow, i.e. `pytorch-gpu` or `tensorflow-gpu`.  `tensorflow>=2` includes both CPU and GPU capabilities, but if the GPU is still not recognized by the library, try removing `tensorflow` from your environment and adding `tensorflow-gpu` instead.

 <!-- Internal links  -->